AndrewBaker841354689/RedditDataExtractor/md files/README.md

 - Markdown is generated in a clean format, preserving nested comment structure as bullet lists.

 ## Future Improvements
-- Add options for choosing comment sort order (top, new, best).
-- Allow user to set maximum comment depth or limit.
 - Support video downloads from `v.redd.it`.

 ---